Liam Rotzoll Graduates from Junior Circuit to Ivy League- HARVARD!

 "Once Shahier started coaching me I got better and better really fast," says Rotzoll.
 "I was playing almost every day, but Shahier has good attention to detail and found a lot of ways to fix my technique and improve my strategies as a game goes on."

-Shahier's training for Liam started off with focus on technical aspects and footwork.
-Today the focus is heavily on match play tactics and strategies They spend much of the time analyzing Liam's tournament matches and finding ways to improve his game.
+Shahier's training for Liam began with the focus on technical and footwork aspects.
+Today the focus is heavily on match play tactics, strategies and mental approach They spend much of the time analyzing Liam's tournament matches and finding ways to improve his game.
 Training sessions happen multiple times a week.

 "We're really proud of him," says Shahier.
 "He's come a really long way as both a player and a person in a short amount of time.
 He's got a great story to tell and it will inspire the next generation of squash junior players!"